 The Everyday Default

-It sits in the sweet spot between polished and undone, which is part of why it never dates.
+It sits in the sweet spot between polished and undone, and that balance is what makes it the version most people settle into and keep for years.
 Build the wave with a wand, alternating directions so it stays loose, or braid damp hair overnight for a heatless version.

 It flatters round and heart-shaped faces especially well.
 The wavy shag gallery shows how the same idea works shorter and longer.